F-DK/first-react-app/README.md

 # Purpose of this repo

-_Playing around with React by building a small web app and learning on the way — based on the DesignCode "React for Designers" tutorial._
+_Playing around with React by building a small web app and learning on the way — based on the DesignCode "React for Designers" course._

 ***
 # gatsby-starter-default